Senate bans TikTok from government-issued devices

 Sen. Josh Hawley, a Missouri Republican leading the campaign against TikTok, called it a “major security threat” moments before colleagues agreed by voice vote to pass his bill.

 “In light of all we know, it is unthinkable to me that we should continue to permit federal employees, those workers entrusted with sensitive government data, to access this app on their work phones and computers,” Mr. Hawley said on the Senate floor.
 “Not only is it inappropriate.
 It is irresponsible.
-This app represents a clear and present security risk at a time when we need to be clear-eyed about the threat from the Chinese Communist Party.”
+This app represent a clear and present security risk at a time when we need to be clear eyed about the threat from the Chinese Communist Party.”

 Launched in China in 2016, TikTok has been downloaded more than 2 billion times in the years that followed and currently boasts to have about 100 million users in the U.S. alone.